Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 The Oxygen-Hemoglobin Dissociation Curve

-Important points to note on an oxyhaemoglobin dissociation curve are these:
+Here are some important points to note on an oxyhemoglobin dissociation curve:

-• Arterial blood, as the hemoglobin, is usually saturated at 100 percent with an oxygen pressure of 100 mmHg.
+• Arterial Blood: Hemoglobin is usually saturated at 100 percent with an oxygen pressure of 100 mmHg.

 Conditions That Shift the Curve